momentohq/momento-go-redis-client/README.md

 ### Prerequisites

 To run these examples, you will need a Momento auth token.
-You can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli).
+A Momento auth token is required, you can generate one using the [Momento Console](https://console.gomomento.com)

-The examples will utlize your auth token via the environment variable `MOMENTO_AUTH_TOKEN` you set.
+The examples will utilize your auth token via the environment variable `MOMENTO_AUTH_TOKEN` you set.

 ### Basic Example